An Adelaide to Darwin Road trip or vice versa is one of the best road trips you can do while travelling around Australia!

-Day 6: Alice Springs to Banka Banka Cattle Station 610 km (379 mi)
+Day 6: Alice Springs to Banka Banka Cattle Station

 Your first stop as you leave Alice Springs should be the Tropic of Capricorn.
 Other than a great photo opportunity, it marks the start of the journey into the tropical North.

 They are an intriguing sight and the fact that you can climb on the boulders is a great bonus!
 You get a view of the desert landscape and the scale of the area!

-Once you’ve left the Davil’s Marbles behind, Tennant’s Creek is the next major stop.
+Once you’ve left the Devil’s Marbles behind, Tennant’s Creek is the next major stop.
 Before here you can stop at Wycliffe, which is one of the more unusual places to visit in Australia!
 It’s the UFO capital of Australia, as numerous sightings have been reported here!

 After Tennant’s Creek, it’s 100 km (62 mi) to Banka Banka Cattle Station.
 This is basically a campground and is a handy stop for the night.

-Day 7: Banka Banka to Katherine 573km (356 mi)
+Day 7: Banka Banka to Katherine

 The journey from Banka Banka to Katherine is another long one, but there are a few decent places to stop along the way!

-There’s not much to see until you to get to Daly Waters, which is about halfway to Katherine.
+There’s not much to see until you get to Daly Waters, which is about halfway to Katherine.
 Here you have the Daly Waters pub, the oldest in the Northern Territory.
 This is a great place to stop and have lunch, especially as the pub has a pool at the rear!

 There’s some debate as to whether the tree actually is the one Stuart marked on his third attempt to cross Australia from South to North, but it’s an interesting sight nonetheless.

 There’s also the Daly Waters airfield nearby.
 This was Australia’s first international airfield and was regularly used by QANTAS as an early hub for flight regional and international flights.